Ask Slashdot: How To Get Started With Programming? [2017 Edition]

 It sounds silly and at first it may seem like it as you play through a programming a kind of game figure.
 But the lessons get more and more advanced, and along the way you are learning Swift.

-As you can far enough along you can decide if you like programming enough to really get serious, then perhaps investigate stuff like the Stanford programming course vid
+As you can far enough along you can decide if you like programming enough to really get serious, then perhaps investigate stuff like the Stanford programming course videos (free), including a course just on iOS development... but you don't have to go that way, the concepts you learn learning Swift apply to most languages pretty well.

 It depends on what you want to do.
 (Score:2)